 Nope, still not the “most beautiful.”
 You have to cross over to this side of the peninsula, however, if you want to head further south.

 This beach isn't really made for lounging or sunbathing, however.
 It IS popular with rock climbers, though, and is also the beach you'll be dropped off at if you take a longtail boat to Railay from Krabi town.

 Finally.
 We've reached THE beach.
 It's not far from the other (beautiful) beaches on the peninsula, but there's no denying that this beach is indeed slightly better-looking than the others.

-With nearly white sand, turquoise water, and limestone cliffs rising up out of the sea, Phra Nang sure is a looker.
+With soft, golden-white sand, turquoise water, and limestone cliffs rising up out of the sea, Phra Nang sure is a looker.

 And it's got character, too.

 Here, instead of sandy-floored restaurants, you can order snacks and beer from longtail boats floating in the clear water.